upros/acme-integrations/draft-ietf-acme-integrations.md

 # ACME Integration with BRSKI Default Cloud Registrar

-BRSKI Cloud Registrar {{?I-D.ietf-anima-brski-cloud}} specifies the behaviour of a BRSKI Cloud Registrar, and how a pledge can interact with a BRSKI Cloud Registrar when bootstrapping.
+BRSKI Cloud Registrar {{?I-D.ietf-anima-brski-cloud}} specifies the behavior of a BRSKI Cloud Registrar, and how a pledge can interact with a BRSKI Cloud Registrar when bootstrapping.
 Similar to the local domain registrar BRSKI flow, ACME can be easily integrated with a cloud registrar bootstrap flow.

 BRSKI cloud registrar is flexible and allows for multiple different local domain discovery and redirect scenarios.
 In the example illustrated here, the extension to {{?RFC8366}} Vouchers which is defined in {{?I-D.ietf-anima-brski-cloud}}, and allows the specification of a bootstrap EST domain, is leveraged.
 This extension allows the cloud registrar to specify the local domain RA that the pledge should connect to for the purposes of EST enrollment.